 Enjoy a comfortable Discovery Tram Tour through 435 acres of stunning meadows and forests.
-You'll get an eye-to-eye view of fascinating animals like Willow the moose calf, elk, deer, bison, and others as they explore their natural habitat.
+For 50 minutes, you'll get an eye-to-eye view of fascinating animals like moose, Roosevelt elk, bison, and more as they explore their natural habitat.

-After your Discovery Tram Tour, take a stroll along paved paths through lush forests and see massive predators like grizzly and black bears, wolves, cougars, foxes and other Northwest native animals in naturalistic exhibits.
+After your Discovery Tram Tour, stroll along paved paths through lush forests and see massive predators like black bears, wolves, cougars, foxes and other Northwest native animals in naturalistic exhibits.

 The trails are wheelchair and stroller friendly.
 See the animals ►

 Get up close to a beaver, porcupine, skunk, or other small animals with a keeper close by to share fun facts and answer your questions.
 Different animals will be stars at each presentation, so it's a surprise every time!
 View schedule ►

 See a new side of Northwest Trek through special programs.
 Learn how to call an elk, watch the morning feeding of animals in the Free-Roaming Area, and more.
 See upcoming tours ►

 CHENEY DISCOVERY CENTERDiscovering nature is fun for kids of all ages in this interactive environment.
 Try some crafts and hands-on activities and meet the wildlife park’s smallest critters from toads to snakes.
 Explore ►

 Soak up beautiful Northwest forest scenery on five miles of paved and primitive trails.
 Birds, deer, and other wildlife are often spotted here.
 Learn more ►